leanprover/lean4/doc/make/ccache.md

     #!/bin/sh
     ccache clang++ -Qunused-arguments -fcolor-diagnostics "$@"

- - ``-Qunused-arguments`` option is used to supprress "clang: warning: argument unused during compilation:" warning.
+ - ``-Qunused-arguments`` option is used to suppress "clang: warning: argument unused during compilation:" warning.
  - ``-fcolor-diagnostics`` option is used to enable clang's colored diagnostic messages.